 Here are five reasons that you should become a member of CanFASD to help you decide if this membership program is right for you.

 Canadians will be rocking red shoes this September to celebrate FASD Awareness Month, and so will landmarks across Canada!

 Applications for the 2023 FASD Research Award now open!

-The Canada FASD Research Network (CanFASD) Dr. Sterling Clarren Research Award has been named in honour of Dr. Sterling Clarren to recognize his pioneering contribution and leadership in the field of Fetal Alcohol Spectrum Disorder (FASD).
-The award is presented annually to a Canadian graduate student or early career researcher in recognition of a study that has made a substantial contribution to the FASD field.
+This award was created in honour of Dr. Sterling Clarren to recognize his contribution and leadership in the field of Fetal Alcohol Spectrum Disorder (FASD).
+It celebrates the work of Canadian students or early career researchers whose research has made a substantial contribution to the field of FASD.

 Find Out What’s Happening During FASD Month 2022!

 In 2020, the Canadian government also recognized September as FASD Awareness Month.
 As we gear up for FASD Day and FASD Month activities, we want to share some of the things our organization is doing to spread awareness across the country!

 We’re looking for a caregiver from the Yukon to join our Family Advisory Committee!

 CanFASD meets with Minister of Mental Health and Addictions